 Despite a relatively small vineyard, numerous different soil types are found throughout the site; the rootstocks and varietals have been adapted accordingly.
 The main focus here has always been on a single wine, an estate Cabernet Sauvignon (under 2000 cases).
 Well respected Napa vineyard manager Jim Barbour planted the initial vines and is the one who located this property and then brought it to the attention of Dr. Revana.
 Today the vineyard is certified both Napa Green and Fish Friendly Farming.

 Revana Family Vineyards is located on the east side of St. Helena Highway just south of Lodi Lane.
 Tastings are by appointment only (when you face the winery from their parking lot, walk all the way to the right and enter the last door which opens into their elegant tasting room).
 A typical tasting includes different vintages of their Cabernet Sauvignon.
 This wine is popular; Revana has built up a loyal following and vintages tend to sell out rather quickly.

 Dr. Revana has assembled an A-class caliber team of select winemakers over the years including well-regarded Heidi Peterson Barrett (who made the wine from 2001 through 2010).
 Heidi has a long history of making wines for some of Napa’s most prestigious and boutique wineries and still is winemaker for a select few producers including her own label La Sirena.
 When she was making the wine here often a few bottles of La Sirena would be on display in the tasting room.
 While at Revana she also made La Sirena here and the wines for Jim Barbour (Barbour Vineyards).
 Heidi has a masterful attention to detail both in the vineyards and in the winery.
 Her wines are expressive, balanced and food friendly.
 Heidi was also instrumental in helping design the winery.

-Thomas Brown was hired as winemaker in 2011 and continues to make the Revana wines.
+Thomas Brown was hired as consulting winemaker in 2011 and continues to oversee production of the Revana wines.
 Thomas is one of the busiest wine makers in the Napa Valley.
 Several producers have showed us lists of all the Napa brands that he consults for and or provides direct winemaking services; this is an extensive list.
 He is from South Carolina and developed an interest in wine while attending the University of Virginia where his major was not wine related (he studied English and Economics).

-And within only 10 years of making wine in the Napa Valley Thomas received two 100 point scores from Robert Parker – regardless of what your perception is of scores, creating several wines within a short period of time that receive 100 points from Parker was a watershed moment in Thomas’s consulting career.
+And within only 10 years of making wine in the Napa Valley Thomas received two 100-point scores from Robert Parker – regardless of what your perception is of scores, creating several wines within a short period of time that receive 100 points from Parker was a watershed moment in Thomas’s consulting career.

 Today Thomas is highly sought after for his winemaking services, experience and access to premium area vineyards.
 And while he was once the student, over the years he has become the teacher.
 We have met with a number of winemakers who worked under Thomas – and consider him one of their mentors.
-These are winemakers who have gone on to establish their own brands or consult for other Napa based brands.
+These are winemakers who have gone on to establish their own brands or consult for other Napa based producers.

 The property (called the Revana Vineyard) is located in a gorgeous part of this AVA and encompasses 80 acres including the winery and tasting room perched on the edge of hills overlooking parts of their vineyards.
 Some 55 acres are planted to vines separated into 31 mini blocks in 18 different types of soils.
 The varietals include 49 acres of Pinot Noir and the remainder planted to Chardonnay and Riesling.
 The oldest vines on the property date from 2003, planted by the previous owner.

 Several tasting flights are offered including current release wines, library wines and a reserve tasting offering samples from all three of their vineyard locations (Napa Valley, Willamette Valley and Mendoza, Argentina).
 Alexandra Winery produces both wines from the estate as well as wines from select other vineyards in the Willamette Valley.
 Note the creative use of soils in their wine bar – 5 different soil types are stacked on top of each other – easily seen through the clear glass covering.

 The 2017 Alexana Single-Clone Pommard Pinot Noir offers plenty of fruit and spice on the bouquet including blueberry, red cherry, spicy plum and an assortment of other layered darker spices.
 Offers flavors of plum and white pepper with a tobacco leaf nuance on the finish.
-The tannins are refined – and well integrated especially for such a young wine at the time of our tasting.
+The tannins are refined – and well-integrated especially for such a young wine at the time of our tasting.

 It is always interesting to try wines from the same source but from different vintages side by side.
 The differences between the 2015 and the 2017 Fennwood Vineyard Pinot Noir are remarkable.
 The 2015 Alexana Fennwood Vineyard Pinot Noir offers pretty fruit aromatics – bright on the nose including aromas of plum and raspberry – as the wine breathes subtle baking spice nuances begin to show.
-These spices are more pronounced on the palate rather then the bouquet.
+These spices are more pronounced on the palate rather than the bouquet.
 Generously layered tending to show more of a darker fruit characteristic – the tannins are elegant and silky smooth.

 The 2017 Alexana Fennwood Vineyard Pinot Noir immediately shows a brooding bouquet with aromas of mushroom, white pepper, and tobacco smoke.
 The fruit is there but not as pronounced as on the 2015 vintage.
 Excellent acidity with a finish that lingers for some time offering cedar box, tobacco and other darker spices.